DCAN-Labs/hbcd-docs/docs/datacuration/phenotypes.md

 ## File Naming Conventions

 Most protocol elements follow a standardized naming convention with the structure: `domain_source_acronym`.
-Note that imaging derivatives do not follow this naming schemes, but are generally understood to be under the MRI, EEG, etc. domain and strictly for the 'Child.'
+Note that imaging derivatives do not follow this naming scheme, but are generally understood to be under the MRI, EEG, etc. domain and strictly for the 'Child.'
 Each component represents the following:

 - **domain**: The general domain or category the protocol element falls under (e.g., biospecimens, MRI, behavior).
 - **source**: Indicates who the protocol element is about or, in some cases, who completed the assessment.
 The source can represent either the *respondent* (who provided the information) or the *subject* (who the data is about).